soxidus/Boardgame-Bot/infrastructure/README.md

 1036fc1d2ee1        infrastructure_bot   "/bin/bash"              6 minutes ago       Up About a minute                             bot
 ```

 If you see this, your database containers should be up and running.
+Bear in mind that data_db and auth_db take time to set up the databases.
+It can be several minutes until the bot script is able to connect to the databases, so don't worry if you get a timeout error, just wait for a few more minutes.

 Now, execute
 ```
 docker exec -it bot /bin/bash